karinpatenge/asktom-spatial/2024/README.md

 # AskTOM Spatial Series

 This document points you to scripts, data, and other assets related to AskTOM Spatial Series sessions in 2024.

-Sessions are scheduled to take place online at the last Tuesday of each each month.
-Start time is 4 p.m.
+Sessions are scheduled to:

+* take place online at the last Tuesday of each month.
+* Start time is 4 p.m.
 Berlin time.
-Each session lasts one hour.
+* Each session lasts one hour.

 Recordings of the sessions can be found [here](https://asktom.oracle.com/ords/r/tech/catalog/videos).
 Set the following filters to narrow the results:

 * Year = 2024